omkarcloud/google-maps-scraper/advanced.md

 Seeing a lot of fields can be intimidating, so we have only kept the most important fields in the output.

-However, you can select 28 more fields which are highlighted_reviews.
+However, you can select from upto 45+ fields.

 To select all fields, use the following code: